Learn About The Law

 1. Adopt and enforce reasonable rules to govern its proceedings and to carry out this chapter.

-3. Issue, suspend, revoke, limit, cancel, restrict, and reinstate licenses to practice dentistry or dental hygiene and the biennial certificates of registration upon any grounds authorized by this chapter or rules adopted by the board.
+3. Issue, suspend, revoke, limit, cancel, restrict, and reinstate licenses registrations, permits, credentials, or endorsements related to the practice of dentistry, dental assisting, or dental hygiene and the biennial certificates of registration upon any grounds authorized by this chapter or rules adopted by the board.

 5. Employ and compensate an executive director, attorneys, investigative staff, and clerical assistants and may perform any other duties imposed upon the board by this chapter.